azdavis/azdavis.net/posts/en/pl-idea-ufcs.md

 method, so we define the operation ourself, but we have to define it as a function, not a method.

-Now, when using our function, we are forced to interrupt the "flow" of the chain of methods method from before:
+Now, when using our function, we are forced to interrupt the flow of the chain of methods method from before:

 ```rs